Car Boom Brings Gridlock Misery To green And Happy Bhutan - UrduPoint

 Phuntsho Wangdi, a media consultant, says the congestion and lack of parking now makes driving stressful in the tiny Himalayan kingdom where there are no traffic lights.

 "I wish there were fewer cars.
-It wasn't like this before," he adds of life in Thimpu, which is home to half the cars in the country.
+It wasn't like this before," he adds of life in Thimphu, which is home to half the cars in the country.

 The nation's economy has grown 7.5 percent each year in the past decade, according to the World Bank.
 Officials estimate there is now one car for every seven people in Bhutan, which has a total population of 750,000.